 But what is a musician, and why is it important to share and spread music?

-It’s difficult to answer this question.
-To do so properly, we have to look back to the past—to when we were all little, innocent children.
-We were overwhelmed by the world, discovering new things each day, curious, spontaneous, and happy.
-Everything felt amplified, and we could express ourselves without barriers, without thought.
-I believe that child still lives within us, and I think we should all see the world from time to time with that perspective, through those eyes.
+It’s not an easy question to answer.
+To do so properly, we need to look back to the past—to when we were all young, innocent children.
+We were overwhelmed by the world, discovering new things each day—curious, spontaneous, and happy.
+Everything felt amplified, and we could express ourselves freely, without barriers or hesitation.
+I believe that child still lives within us, and from time to time, we should try to see the world through those same eyes.

-Music is one of the most powerful ways to rediscover our inner child, expressing our vulnerability and emotions, and finding pleasure through our ears and eyes.
+Music is one of the most powerful ways to reconnect with that inner child.
+It allows us to express vulnerability and emotion, and to experience beauty through sound and sight.

-My purpose is to rediscover classical music by taking risks, pushing the limits of my instrument’s possibilities, and carefully analyzing the composers’ intentions to understand them—all while remaining as instinctive and spontaneous as possible.
+My purpose is to rediscover classical music by taking risks—pushing the boundaries of what my instrument can do—while carefully studying each composer’s intentions to truly understand them.
+At the same time, I strive to remain instinctive and spontaneous.

-Music is both complex and simple at the same time, and it reaches people’s emotions now, just as it did two hundred years ago, or earlier.
+Music is both complex and simple, timeless in its ability to touch our emotions just as deeply today as it did two hundred years ago—or even earlier.

-Music lets us forget the bad things and gives us the opportunity to become better human beings.
+Music helps us forget what is painful and offers us the chance to become better human beings.